Shi'ite group hands back army camp to Yemeni government

-Shi'ite Muslim tribesmen handed back an army camp to the Yemeni government on Saturday, a spokesman for the group said, to try to defuse tensions caused by the capture of a provincial capital north of Sanaa this week.
+SANAA, July 12 Shi'ite Muslim tribesmen handed back an army camp to the Yemeni government on Saturday, an activist in the group said, to try to defuse tensions caused by the capture of a provincial capital north of Sanaa this week.

 The fall of Omran, some 50 kms (31 miles) north from the Yemeni capital, has drawn condemnation from the U.N.
 Security Council and a threat of military action by President Abd-Rabbu Mansour Hadi, who had ordered the army to raise its preparedness level to "carry out any tasks that may be assigned to it".